 This file is about Patriotism and Politics.

-Also see Fourth of July (and the Flag), Military, Peace and Political Humor.
+Also see Fourth of July (includes things about the Flag), Military, Peace, Political Humor, and 9-11.

 - All the Constitution guarantees is the pursuit of happiness.
 You have to catch up with it yourself.
 (Benjamin Franklin)